-Dr Rashmi Mantri, founder and director of The British Youth IT College and Supermaths, was again invited onto the “Mornings with Kaye Adams” BBC Radio Scotland show.
+Dr Rashmi Mantri, founder and director of The British Youth International College and Supermaths, gets invited onto the “Mornings with Kaye Adams” BBC Radio Scotland show.

 A discussion on coding, communication and modern skill requirements.

 The main topic of discussion was the importance of computer coding skills over traditional inter-communication skills in the education of children.